verless/verless/README.md

 $ verless create project my-blog
 ```

-This initializes a project called `my-blog` inside a new directory, containing all required files and a small example
+This initializes a project called `my-blog` inside a new directory, containing a small default site.
+Building the
-site.
-Building the website corresponding works similarly:
+website corresponding works similarly:

 ```shell script
 $ verless build my-blog